metarhia/lowscript/test/flow/Store.md

   + Notify "The product was successfully sent"
   - Notify "The product was not sent"
 * Finalization
-  + Product feedback
+  + Notify "Please provide product feedback"
-  + Service feedback
+  + Notify "Please provide service feedback"

 # Reservation